wangru25/HERMES/README.md

 ./Snapshot InputData Filtration Num P Complex
 ```
 - InputData: The point cloud data is allowed
 - Filtration: The radius filtration parameters.
-Note: For alpha complex, the input filtration is radius^2.; for Vietoris–Rips complex, the input filtration is 2*radius
+Note: For alpha complex, the input filtration Filtration_alpha is actually radius^2.
+For Vietoris–Rips complex, the input filtration Filtration_rips is 2*radius, which match with the other open-source packages such as Ripser, Gudhi, and Diode.
 - Num: The number of eigenvalues that will be calculated
-- P: The persistent value
+- P: The persistent value, which describes the increasement of radius.
 - Complex: Two choices, 1) Alpha complex 2) Vietoris–Rips complex
 ### For example:
 #### Alpha complex